Privacy Policy

 • Within the classroom or school.
 Student Tools enable Teachers to interact with Student Users for sharing, completing, and receiving educational instruction and assignments electronically.
 Teachers will have access to all Student Information including Student Users’ engagement with the Student Tool, the name or nickname, and other profile information about Student Users, and Responses.
 If Student Users collaborate on a Response, collaborating Student Users will be able to see each other’s names and added Response information.

 • MagiCore staff.
 Certain employees and/or contractors may have access to Student Personal Information from time to time.
-We limit access to those who need access to this information to do their work and they are obligated not to use or share this information for any other purpose.
+We limit access to those who need access to this information to do their work and they are contractually obligated via data security agreements not to use or share this information for any other purpose.

 • Service Providers.
 In order to provide our Services, including our Student Tools, we engage the services of third-party service providers who, among other services, may host, store, transmit, and/or otherwise process information for us (“Service Providers”).
 We choose Service Providers who have agreed to maintain reasonable security and privacy controls, and, when available, our Service Providers are contractually obligated to protect the security and confidentiality of Student Personal Information consistent with this Policy.